lauri-elias/spektre-protocol/CANON-5.md

-# CANON-5: STATE OWNERSHIP
+# CANON-5 — STATE OWNERSHIP

-Status: ACTIVE
+**Status:** ACTIVE
-Version: Spektre v1.1
+**Version:** Spektre v1.1
-Scope: Agency Integrity
-Type: Core Canon
+**Layer:** Core Canon
+**Scope:** Agency Integrity
+**Dependency:** CANON-0 (Foundational Invariants), CANON-1 (The Now-Constraint), CANON-2 (Linguistic Decoupling), CANON-3 (The Zero Point), CANON-4 (Signal Over Noise)

 ---

 ## 1. Definition

-State ownership means that the agent alone is responsible for the configuration of their internal state at the moment of action.
+State ownership means that **the agent alone is responsible for the configuration of their internal state at the moment of action**.

 If the agent does not own their state, they are not an agent.
 They are a tool.

+This is an architectural condition of agency, not a moral judgment.

 ---

 ## 2. Core Axiom

-> “He who does not own his state
+> **He who does not own his state
-> is a tool for those who do.”
+> is a tool for those who do.**

 Ownership is not control over the world.
 Ownership is control over response.

 ---

+## 3. Derivation from Prior Canons

+From CANON-0:
+- Tools calculate; agents decide.
+- Ownership of state transition must be singular.

+From CANON-1:
+- Action exists only in the Now.

+From CANON-2:
+- Language cannot define state.

+From CANON-3:
+- Choice originates from stillness.

+From CANON-4:
+- Signal requires intent tied to action.

+Therefore:
+- A valid commit requires a single, present owner of state.
+- Without ownership, no commit exists.

+---

-## 3. State vs. Role
+## 4. State vs. Role

-### 3.1 Role
+### 4.1 Role

+Roles are:

-- Assigned externally
+- assigned externally
-- Socially defined
+- socially defined
-- Context-dependent
+- context-dependent
-- Replaceable
+- replaceable

 Examples:

 - employee
 - patient
 - customer